Nilead/embed-tools/TAILWIND.md

 ### Step 5.
 Update Chart and JS Configs

-If you’re using chart colors:
+If you're using chart colors:

 ```ts
 // Before